kondo-y/differentiable-tau-propagation/README.md

 # Differentiable Tau Propagation (Minimal Release)

-This repository provides a **minimal, self-contained implementation** of the core computational framework introduced in our preprint:
+This repository provides a **minimal, self-contained implementation** of the core computational framework introduced in our manuscript/preprint:

 > *Spatially resolved mapping of tau amplification rates via differentiable simulation of prion-like propagation*